Cirksena: Coat of arms

-After the Cirksena had taken over the reins of power in the County of Rietberg, their emblem was also found in Rietberg's coat of arms, between the coat of arms of the old ruling family and that of the Harlingerland.
+After the Cirksena had taken over the reins of power in the County of Rietberg, their emblem was also found in Rietberg's coat of arms, between the coat of arms of the old ruling family and that of the Lordships of Esens, Stedesdorf and Wittmund.
 It was later supplemented by the Kaunitz family's coat of arms.

 Through the link between East Frisia and Rietberg, the Cirksena harpy is still part of the coat of arms of the Principality of Liechtenstein, albeit in the reverse colours (black and gold), at the bottom right (heraldic: bottom left).
 Gundakar of Liechtenstein had married Agnes Cirksena, the second daughter of Count Enno III and Walburgis of Rietberg, and had a claim to Rietberg as a result.

 Origin of the name

 The name Cirksena is of Frisian origin and is still a widespread family name in East Frisia today.
 It probably goes back to the old forename Tzirk (Cirk).
-Enno Attena took over the respectable name on the occasion of his marriage to the daughter-heir, Gela Syardsna of Manslagt.
+Enno Attena took over the respectable name on his marriage to the daughter-heir, Gela Syardsna of Manslagt.